ShaneCDev/mgsreviews/README.md

     - The edit button works as intended as it takes the user to the edit review page and allows them to edit their review and save it as they see fit.
 - ## Review Page
     - Upon submitting the review form the user is redirected back to the page they just came from and their review is there on display.
+    - Users can only leave one review, so there is no double posts instead if they have already left a review they can edit the one they posted.
 - ## Register Page
     - Filling out this form allows users to register an account so that they can leave and edit reviews.
 - ## Sign in Page